How to Get Venture Capital: 16 Things Startups Must Do BeforehandStartup Law ResourcesVenture Capital, Financing

 You should rely on your instincts when making business decisions, but make sure you also have the right information.
 Many factors will determine whether a particular move is right for you, such as your business structure, securities regulations, local laws, and any special issues impacting your industry.

 If you decide to make a deal, there will also be a ton of complex legal paperwork to complete.
 To get help with this process as well as general advice along the way, use UpCounsel to find an attorney with experience helping growing businesses in your area.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures and Airbnb.